be9/blog-eng/_drafts/2015-11-16-heroku-deployment.md

 # Put the environment name here:
 export RAILS_ENV=staging

-# In some Rails versions rake assets:precompile needs a database connection (!).
+# In some Rails versions `rake assets:precompile` needs a database connection (!).
-# It was easier to provide one than struggle: I've created an empty database
+# It was easier to provide one than struggle; I've created an empty database
 # accessible by jenkins user with jenkins password.
 export DATABASE_URL=postgresql://jenkins:jenkins@127.0.0.1/jenkins_empty

 # I've also stumbled upon Devise requiring the secret key.
 Hey, we're just
-# doing rake assets:precompile!
-I had to obey... :(
+# doing rake assets:precompile!.. :(
 export DEVISE_SECRET_KEY=fb02df94e6fb4

 # These commands are helpful if something doesn't work.
 Uncomment if you debug.